Shahina-Sk/Shahina/README.md

 💬 Ask me about **JavaScript, Html, Css... or anything [here]([(https://github.com/Shahina-Sk)))**

 ⚡ Fun fact **Did you know?
 I can solve a Rubik's cube in under 2 minutes!
-It's not just about algorithms - it's about seeing patterns and solving problems quickly, skills I bring to my coding every day.**
+It's not just about algorithms - it's about seeing patterns with solving problems quickly, skills I bring to my coding every day.**

  </div>